nahutch/UFCProject/README.md

 CSV's
 Under the UFC Data Folder
-1) preprocessed data -- contains information on UFC fighters that was taken from Kaggle.
+1) raw_total_fights -- contains information on UFC fighters that was taken from Kaggle.
 Necessary for the ETL script.
 2) scraped_fights -- contains the information scraped from Sherdog.com.
 Necessary for the ETL script.
-3) cleaned_fight_data - contains the cleaned fight data that was added to our database.
+3) fight_data_cleaned - contains the cleaned fight data that was added to our database.
 Necessary for the Model Building script.
-4) cleaned_fighter_daat -- contains the cleaned fighter data that was added to our database.
+4) fighter_data_cleaned -- contains the cleaned fighter data that was added to our database.
 Necessary for the Model Building script.